pydio/pydio-doc-admin-guide/1_quick_start/4_sharing_features.md

 - **Title**: the name for the cell.
 - **Description**: add a short description of your cell to inform users about the topic.
+- **Expiration Date**: optionaly set a date in the future where Cells permissions will be de-activated.

 [:image:1_quick_start/sharing_features/create_cell_2.png]